Google’s New Search Snippet

-Google will allow you to control what size impacts are shown in your AMP results, like top stories and other areas .
+Google will allow you to control what size impacts are shown in your AMP results, like top stories and other areas.
 Google said publishers who do not want Google to use larger thumbnail images when their AMP pages are presented in search and Discover would be able to use the above meta robots settings to specify max-image-preview of: “standard” or “none.”

 According to Google, the new search snippets will be directives that Google will follow.
-Unlike other code, it is going to be followed, as opposed to being hints that it will consider but might ignore.
+Unlike other codes, it is going to be followed, as opposed to being hints that it will consider but might ignore.

-Unfortunately, there is no real way to preview how these new snippet settings will work in live Google search.
+Unfortunately, there is no real way to preview how these new snippet settings will work in a live Google search.
 Therefore, you will need to implement it and wait (patiently) for Google to show them.
 You are able to use the URL inspection tool to expedite crawling.
 Once Google has crawled it, you should be able to see the revised snippet in the live search results, allowing you to go back and edit it as needed.

 Rankings On SERP

 Utilizing these snippets will not impact your overall Google web search rankings.
-Google will still crawl, index and rank your pages as it did previously.
+Google will still crawl, index, and rank your pages as it did previously.
 It may impact your listing from showing up with certain rich results from search queries.
 Could have an impact on your site showing up as featured snippets, as we described above.
 But this will not impact your overall rankings on the Google search engine results page, SERP.

 Lastly, it’s important to state: this update is not designed to affect the search rankings of sites that utilize the new markup.
 The new markup will only affect how snippets from the site are displayed in the search results.

 Google announced that this will go live in mid-to-late October.
-Of course Google announced that this feature was live on its Twitter account at @googlewmc.
+Of course, Google announced that this feature was live on its Twitter account at @googlewmc.
 Like any new feature on Google, this could take time to fully roll out, possibly over a week, within a month it will be global.
-This is exciting news, and will allow for more customization for the snippets.
+This is exciting news and will allow for more customization for the snippets.

 Why We Care

 SEOs, webmasters and site owners have continually wanted was more control over what Google shows for their listings in the Google search results.
-These new settings will give you more flexibility in terms of what you prefer to show in your SERP snippets and what you do not showing up in Google.
+These new settings will give you more flexibility in terms of what you prefer to show in your SERP snippets and what you do not show up in Google.